department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/design/facility-locator-punchlist.md

 - [ ] This is a required field unless location is enabled in browser

 ### VA facility type
-- [ ] The VA facility Type dropdown defaults to VA health.
+- [ ] The VA facility type drop down defaults to VA health.

 **VA facility type**
 Drop down includes the following: